AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Conclusion

 \section{Conclusion}

-In this work, we present \sysname{}, a generative AI–based social narrative system that helps parents create and read personalized stories with their autistic children.
-Drawing from formative interviews with autism experts, \sysname{} is designed to reflect the children's personal interests and target behavior, and incorporate multi-path story structure that allows the children to rehearse behavioral options in reading.
-A two-week deployment study with 16 parent–child dyads showed that \sysname{} eased parents' burden of repeatedly explaining social norms, encouraged more constructive caregiving practices, and fostered children’s engagement and positive behavioral changes.
-Based on our findings, we discuss design considerations that respect child agency, ensure safety and better support long-term parent-child engagement.
+We presented \sysname{}, a GenAI-based system that supports parents to create personalized, multi-path social narratives and read them with their autistic children.
+Drawing from formative interviews with experts, \sysname{} is designed to reflect the children's personal interests and target behavior, and incorporate multi-path story structure that allows the children to rehearse behavioral options.
+Through a two-week deployment study with 16 parent--child dyads, we demonstrated how \sysname{} supports parents in the story creation process, engages children in reading activities, and shapes parental perspectives towards behavioral guidance.
+We discussed lessons learned from the study highlighting future research areas, including balancing parental autonomy and supporting ethical and privacy-considerate personalization.

 \begin{acks} We thank the expert participants of our formative interviews and the parents and children of the deployment study, for their time and efforts.
 We are also grateful to Migyeong Yang and Suwon Yoon for their feedback on our paper draft.
 This work was supported through a research internship at NAVER AI Lab of NAVER Cloud. \end{acks}